jlndk/devoops/report/26_Process-Development-Process-&-Tools.md

 GitHub has been the ideal tool for the majority of our project management, because both the code, git commits, and corresponding issues coexist and can easily be cross-referenced.
 Furthermore, GitHub has the concept of "Pull requests" (PR), which introduces a way to do formal review policy for new code, before merging it with the master branch.
 These pull requests can also be linked with the aforementioned issues, which makes it easy to see which code-changes fixes a given issue.
+Besides GitHub automatically marking the issue as solved when the PR is merged, this is also immensely useful for documentation purposes, since it is easy to track which is pull requests fixes a given issue.

 The Github workflow starts by creating the issues.
 The actual content of the issues is often agreed upon verbally or dictated by the assignments from the course.
 The issues are then augmented with relevant metadata, such as description, tags, milestones, assignees, and comments.
 Most importantly, a tag is used for all mandatory work, so that all tasks that needs to be completed can be found instantly.
 Occasionally, when many tasks need to be solved in a certain timeframe, such as when writing this report,a "milestone" is created in GitHub.